B4Time/diagram-net-plugin/README.md

 <img src="/assets/06_Restarted.png?raw=true" alt="drawing" width="500"/>

-Above, restart and you should see to new features.
+Above, restart and you should see two new features.
 First, on the left there should be a new pallet of B4Time components.
 Second, on the menu bar you should now see a B4Time menu item.

 <img src="/assets/07_B4Time_Menu.png?raw=true" alt="drawing" width="500"/>